 Disclaimer: Lacking Evidence

 While there are a number of positive anecdotal accounts of the benefits of KT tape, there still hasn’t been enough conclusive evidence to confirm the true effectiveness of KT tape.
 Please bring up your pain concerns and interest in incorporating KT tape into your wellness routine with your trusted medical provider.

 Leg and Back Pain with Zock Family Chiropractic

 If you’re someone who suffers from running, leg, back, or shoulder pain, adding chiropractic care may be the natural, preventive treatment you need.
 If you would like more insight into optimizing your body during activity, Dr. Zock would love to discuss your thoughts and concerns.
 She can evaluate your body mechanics and help you decide what natural methods are best for your specific neck pain relief!
-Contact our office in Cranberry to schedule an introductory session and provide you with a happy and healthy fall season!
+Make an appointment in Cranberry to schedule an introductory session and provide you with a happy and healthy fall season!

 * This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Please contact a medical professional for advice.